ouspg/SOP-Robot/docs/BRINGUP.md

 ### 1.5 Starting the controllers

-In general you can start the controllers:
+In general you can start the controllers with:

 ```console
 ros2 control load_controller --set-state start <controller_name>